-We can make things happen, when we work with others, such as in Group Reunion?
+How can we make things happen, when we work with others, such as in Group Reunion?

 Do we uphold one another in passing the message on to those around us?

 Do we pray unceasingly for the people around us that they may see Christ at work in us?